Tonyg92x/42pipex/README.md

 ```markdown
 git clone git@github.com:Tonyg92x/42Pipex.git
 ```
 Then you can go in the folder and write the command "make" to compile the library and everything needed for the program.
 The executable is named pipex.
-You can test the program using "./pipex x cmd cmd cmd y" where x is the file that is taken as first entry and y the file that the will contain the output.
+You can test the program using "./pipex x cmd cmd cmd y" where x is the file that is taken as first entry and y the file that the will contain the output. cmd are any command that you can use in your unix environnement.

 <!-- Authors -->
 ## Authors